 Thanks to the American Music Research Foundation, Robinson has become a musician in recent years.

 In 2002, he performed at a special concert honoring Detroit music.
 His 1950 “Go Boy Go!” recording was used in a Dockers television ad 2006.

 Sugar Chile Robinson was the featured artist in the final Dr. Boogie show of 2013.
 He joined President Obama at the White House Correspondents’ Dinner on April 30, 2016, marking the 70th anniversary of his presence at the dinner in 1946.
 A standing ovation was given to him after the meal as a photo of him as a little child played on the TV screens.
 The same year, he was inducted into the Rhythm & Blues Hall of Fame.

 Robinson temporarily reconnected with the music industry in the 1960s by co-owning the Detroit-based Lando and Lendo labels, which produced 45s by Rufus Wonder (Stevie Wonder’s cousin) and Carl Carlton.
 He obtained employment with the first African-American-owned television station, WGPR-TV selling TV advertising during this time.
 Frank established his recording studio and the AutoCap record label on the back of these modest triumphs, which also had a modest hit with “Don’t Walk Away” by The Superlatives.

-He was in financial difficulty in 2017, and a house fire had destroyed his valuables.
-Robinson lived in a tiny flat with his niece with no beds and a piano, so they had been sleeping on blow-up beds.
+He was in financial difficulty 2017, and a house fire destroyed his valuables.
+Robinson lived in a tiny flat with his niece without beds and a piano, so they slept on blow-up beds.
 After receiving a call from friends, the Music Maker Relief Foundation group sent him a bed and registered him for a monthly food program.
 Robinson received a piano from Buddy Smith, who he inspired in the 1940s.